 The main aim of the LEAF programme is to allow young people to raise awareness of the importance of forest ecosystems that are reflected in the different LEAF Themes your Forest Eco-Committee can pick from.
-As family, it can feel difficult to have a big impact.
-However, through the LEAF programme you will be able to spread the word about your actions and encourage others to get involved so that (maybe slowly at first) your Forest Eco-Committee begins to grow as other family members and friends join you and your impacts are not so small any more!
+As a small group in a nursery or school, it can feel difficult to have a big impact.
+However, through the LEAF programme you will be able to spread the word about your actions and encourage others to get involved so that (maybe slowly at first) your Forest Eco-Committee begins to grow and your impacts are not so small any more!